ivopascal/Epistemic_Kwartet/README.md

 # The logic

-To ease the communication in epistemic logic it is helpful to define an operator $H_i <t,v> $ as "Player i holds the card with type t and value v".
+To ease the communication in epistemic logic it is helpful to define an operator $H_i <t,v> $ as "Player $i$ holds the card with type $t$ and value $v$".
 This keeps the logic more understandable, though it can be considered as any simple atom.
 With this operator we can grasp with lower order logic rather than defining everything on atoms that hold these concepts in themselves.
 For this logic some supplemental axioms that should work alongside the axioms for epistemic logic are given below.

 ## The axioms

-For a first trivial axiom we define is that any player knows the cards that they hold. $$H_i <t,v> \iff K_i H_i <t,v>$$.
+For a first trivial axiom we define is that any player knows the cards that they hold. $H_i <t,v> \iff K_i H_i <t,v>$.
-We also say that it is known that each card can only exist once. $$H_i <t,v> \to \neg H_j <t,v> for all j \neq i$$.
+We also say that it is known that each card can only exist once. $H_i <t,v> \to \neg H_j <t,v> for all j \neq i$.
 By KD ofcourse any player that knows the antecedent also knows the consequence here.
 Note here that the inverse is not necessarily true, as a type may also be removed from the game, so that no-one has any card of that type.

-To support this concept we define another axiom $$ (H_x <t, v1> \land H_x <t, v2> \land H_x <t, v3> \land H_x <t, v4>) \lor (\neg H_i <t,v1> \land \neg H_i <t,v2> \land \neg H_i <t,v3> \land \neg H_i <t,v4> \land)$$ where each instance of $x$ can be any player while $i$ applies to ALL players.
+To support this concept we define another axiom $ (H_x <t, v1> \land H_x <t, v2> \land H_x <t, v3> \land H_x <t, v4>) \lor (\neg H_i <t,v1> \land \neg H_i <t,v2> \land \neg H_i <t,v3> \land \neg H_i <t,v4> \land)$ where each instance of $x$ can be any player while $i$ applies to ALL players.
 With this axiom the intuitive concept that either all cards of a type are held distributed across players (first part of disjunction), or no-one has any card of the type.